Vote with Your Feet

 - Then, read out statements or questions about your topic one by one.
 At the end of each statement ask the children to run and line up behind their answer (“YES”, “NO” or “DON’T KNOW”).
 Follow this by discussing the correct answer.

 - Continue the game until you feel that the children all know the correct answers.
 Make sure you read out the whole set of statements at least twice and if using the children to hold the signs, swap over with other children after you have finished one complete set, so every child has a turn as a ‘runner’ (not every child needs to have a turn as a sign holder!).

 Here is a photo of this game being used to help teachers check that children know the facts about how to feed babies and young children.
-It comes from a nutrition programme in Mozambique that Children for Health is helping.
+It comes from a nutrition programme in Mozambique that Children for Health is helping to run.